denischevalier/dkb/README.md

 Instructions
 ---
 In order to use this software, you simply have to type `./dkb` on a terminal, and observe it in action.
 The Scroll_Lock keyboard key permits to stop it properly.

+Activity of the project
+---
+dkb is now able to monitor every keyboard event on its Xorg display.
+In order to stay in the UNIX philosophy, the other parts of the software will be developed so that they would pipe dkb's out: One command, one fonctionnality.

+All of that will be encapsulated into a bash script which will link all of its parts.

+In the long term, I would rewrite the tools in `c` / `c++` :( / `golang`.